Qualified Person Forum

 Pre-Conference-Sessions: Please also see the Pre-Conference Sessions on 28 November 2018.

-GMP Update Session – Rainer Gnibl and Tor Graberg
+GMP Update Session - David Cockburn, Rainer Gnibl and Tor Gråberg

 - New Regulations and Guidance and their relevance for the QP

-- What are the obligations of the QP in serious cases
+- Where the involvement of the QP is needed

 Working on Case Studies